 The goal of the Accounting PhD program is to train students to do rigorous research in accounting, a specialized area of financial economics.
 An institutional understanding of how accounting information is used by capital market participants and/or within firms is useful and best obtained through relevant work experience, but is not required.
 The program is highly analytical and quantitative.
-Thus, a strong undergraduate preparation in microeconomics and mathematics is an advantage, as is some prior training at the undergraduate or graduate level in accounting or finance.
+Thus, a strong undergraduate preparation in microeconomics and mathematics is an advantage, as is some prior training at the undergraduate or graduate level in accounting, finance, or economics.

 Except for the GMAT or GRE general test which is required of all applicants, there are no formal admission requirements.
 The TOEFL test must be taken by applicants whose native language is not English.